(Also called “certification testing”).

 Also see Feature

 – On the one hand, the tester uses black box methodology to come up with test scenarios.

-– On the other hand, the tester possesses some knowledge about the Back End, AND he or she actively uses that knowledge.
+– On the other hand, the tester possesses some knowledge about the Back End, AND he actively uses that knowledge.

 (In context of this course) a type of Test Automation needed to automate manual repetitive tasks.